FutureWork Disruption Index

 on vulnerability to the disruptions of

 Released February 1, 2016, by the Institute for Emerging Issues

 North Carolina faces an enormous “FutureWork” challenge as two big trends converge: the “rise of the robots” means that automation will significantly change or eliminate more and more jobs, and meanwhile our state’s demography is shifting rapidly as we age, grow more diverse, and our workforce welcomes more women.

-The Index is designed to spark conversation and encourage serious attention to the urgency of the FutureWork challenge, which is the focus of the upcoming Emerging Issues Forum, FutureWork (Feb.
-8-9, 2016), in Raleigh.
-The FutureWork Forum will examine how North Carolina can best confront shifting technology and demography to create good jobs for tomorrow’s diverse workforce.
+The Index was initially designed to spark conversation and encourage serious attention to the urgency of the FutureWork challenge, which was the focus of the 2016 Emerging Issues Forum, FutureWork.
+The FutureWork Forum examined how North Carolina can best confront shifting technology and demography to create good jobs for tomorrow’s diverse workforce.

 - In counties across the state, automation threatens large numbers of current jobs.
 Low-wage jobs are particularly at risk, but automation is reaching up the jobs ladder to threaten many job categories.
 Counties facing the highest percentage of job losses due to automation are Watauga (41%), Carteret (40%), Dare (40%), Johnston (40%), Buncombe (39%) and Catawba (39%).
 On average, NC counties face the potential loss of more than 25% of their current jobs and nearly 20% of current wages as a result of automation.

 - The five counties most vulnerable to disruption are Northampton, Vance, Halifax, Robeson, and Nash; Orange County ranks as least vulnerable.
 Counties vary widely in vulnerability to disruption; some counties with strong economies nonetheless score high in vulnerability to disruption, a result of the uneven distribution of educational attainment, dependency ratios, and diversity.